-NEW FOR 2019 Corporate Finance in a Global World: Challenges and Opportunities Financial markets around the world have become more accessible than ever before and yet every country is different, with its own set of financial, accounting, legal and fiscal systems, and its own cultural norms.
+Corporate Finance in a Global World: Challenges and Opportunities Financial markets around the world have become more accessible than ever before and yet every country is different, with its own set of financial, accounting, legal and fiscal systems, and its own cultural norms.
 Can we use the same corporate finance concepts when we cross borders?
 This course introduces students to corporate financial decision making in an international context.
 We will study the most important financial decisions the corporations make: capital structure, risk management, capital raising, mergers and acquisitions.
 These decisions will be embedded in a global setting with its own challenges of political and exchange rate risk and differing corporate governance standards.
 Along the way, students will learn about the legal framework of the firm as well as more technical aspects of valuation and risk management techniques.
-Course code: LPS-FN209
+Course code: LPS-FN209 This course is taught by Dr Moqi Groen-Xu, Assistant Professor in the Department of Finance at LSE.

-Dr Moqi Groen-Xu This course is taught by Dr Moqi Groen-Xu, Assistant Professor in the Department of Finance at LSE.
-Please visit the course page on our website for further background information and research details.
 Human Resource Management in Multinational Corporations: A Focus on Asia This course focuses on cutting-edge human resource management (HRM) issues in multinational corporations (MNCs) operating in, or originated from Asia.
 As such, it will combine lectures on relevant research on particular HRM problems with case studies of practical dilemmas and potential solutions at specific Asia-related MNCs.
 It is problem-centred and case-based.
 The HR problems that have been selected are those that global HR practitioners have mentioned as being the most significant ones.
 For example, how to design a compensation system for a US-based MNC subsidiary in China?
-How do Chinabased MNCs implement a performance management system for employees in developed countries or facilitate knowledge sharing after acquiring units in advanced economies?
-The cases (often from Harvard Business School Cases) will show what some Asiarelated MNCs did to address particular issues and further challenges they faced.
-Course code: LPS-MG202
+How do China-based MNCs implement a performance management system for employees in developed countries or facilitate knowledge sharing after acquiring units in advanced economies?
+The cases (often from Harvard Business School Cases) will show what some Asia-related MNCs did to address particular issues and further challenges they faced.
+Course code: LPS-MG202 This course is taught by Dr Chunyun Li, Assistant Professor in the Department of Management at LSE.

-Dr Chunyun Li This course is taught by Dr Chunyun Li, Assistant Professor in the Department of Management at LSE.
-Please visit the course page on our website for further background information and research details.
-Big Data: Data Analytics for Business and Beyond In this modern information age, the broad availability of "Big Data" (ie. data of unprecedented sizes and complexities) brings opportunities with challenges to business and beyond.
+Big Data: Data Analytics for Business and Beyond In this modern information age, the broad availability of "Big Data" (ie, data of unprecedented sizes and complexities) brings opportunities with challenges to business and beyond.
 For example, companies focus on exploiting data to gain competitive advantages; cyberspace communications reveal complex social interactions; and Big Data surveillance is an effective way to detect actionable security threats.
-With the introduction of some basic data analytic methods and data-driven decision-making (DDD), the primary goal of this course is to help participants view various problems from business, science and social domains via a data perspective, and to understand the principles of extracting useful information from data using reallife examples (some from China).
-Course code: LPS-MY201
+With the introduction of some basic data analytic methods and data-driven decisionmaking (DDD), the primary goal of this course is to help participants view various problems from business, science and social domains via a data perspective, and to understand the principles of extracting useful information from data using real-life examples (some from China).
+Course code: LPS-MY201 This course is taught by Professor Qiwei Yao, Professor of Statistics at LSE.